TwanoO67/ngx-admin-lte/README.md

   then you can declare your component with the adminLte template in your router:

   ```
-  import { CanActivateGuard, LayoutsAuthComponent } from 'ngx-admin-lte';
+  import { CanActivateGuard, LayoutAuthComponent } from 'ngx-admin-lte';
 ...
 const routes: Routes = [
   // logged routes